-Many times we get clients that current own a home that they purchased using FHA financing and now, for whatever reason, they want to upgrade their home and move into a new home.
+You may be asking, Can I have 2 FHA loans at the same time?
+We have many clients that current own a home that they purchased using FHA financing and now, for whatever reason, want to upgrade their home and move into a new home.
 This process can be quite difficult if you do not have your current home sold yet or if you plan to keep it and rent it out.

 Although the general rule only allows a borrower to have one FHA loan at a time, HUD also allows borrowers to have multiple government insured mortgages under the right circumstances, depending on their individual situations and what has changed since the close of their first FHA loan.